Documentaries and Workshop Materials

-This kit from the Teaching Tolerance Project of the Southern Poverty Law Center includes 144 pages of stories. documennts and photographs, a video docuementing history and identity through the eyes of today's youth as well as a teacher's guide with lesson plans for bringing today's struggle alive
+This kit from the Teaching Tolerance Project of the Southern Poverty Law Center includes 144 pages of stories. documents and photographs, a video documenting history and identity through the eyes of today's youth as well as a teacher's guide with lesson plans for bringing today's struggle alive

 The Celluloid Closet: A 100 year history of the role of gay men and lesbians on the silver screen.
 Narrated by Lily Tomlin, includes footage from over 120 films.

 The Shadow of Hate: A History of Intolerance in America: From the Teaching Tolerance Project of the Southern Poverty Law Center includes a teacher's guide with day by day lesson plans.
 These stories, documentaries and photographs tell the story of Americans who were hated because of who they were or what they believed.
 Their stories remind us that democracy is still a work in progress.